-For parts J, K and L only: Geometric mean and standard error SARS-CoV-2 levels will be presented at days 3 and 5.
+For parts J, K and L only: Geometric mean and standard error SARS-CoV-2 RNA levels will be presented at days 3 and 5.
 Comparisons will be made between treatment groups.
 Estimates will be obtained from analysis of covariance (ANCOVA) using the log transformed values after adjustment for each participant's baseline value and the baseline characteristics as described in section 5.4.
-Missing values will be imputed using procedures set out for continuous outcomes in section 9.3.2.5.
+Missing values will be imputed using the same procedures set out for continuous early phase outcomes described in section 9.3.2.5.